 Born and raised in Oshawa, Ontario, Christine Feierabend moved to Halifax from Toronto in 1989 as a result of winning her current position with Symphony Nova Scotia as Second Flute and piccolo player.

 Christine holds a Bachelor of Music in performance from the University of Toronto and a Master’s Degree from the Juilliard School in New York.
-In Nova Scotia, she appears regularly at the Music Room and has played chamber music at Scotia Festival, on the Faculty Series at the Maritime Conservatory of the Performing Arts, on the St. Cecilia Summer Concert Series, and on the Three Churches Summer Series in Mahone Bay.
+In Nova Scotia, she has appeared at the Music Room and has played chamber music at Scotia Festival, on the Faculty Series at the Fountain School of Performing Arts and Maritime Conservatory of the Performing Arts, on the St. Cecilia Summer Concert Series, and on the Three Churches Summer Series in Mahone Bay.
 Before coming to Nova Scotia, Christine played as an extra with the Toronto Symphony and Hamilton Philharmonic.

 Christine has been a member of the National Youth Orchestra of Canada and a fellow of the Tanglewood Festival Orchestra.
-She lives in Hammonds Plains with her husband Mike.
+She is a flute instructor at the Fountain School of Performing Arts and teaches privately at her home in Hammonds Plains where she lives with her husband Mike.

 Q&A with Christine